navtech-io/Simpleflow/docs/api.md

 ## Cache Options
 Specify cache options based on frequency of executing Simpleflow code.
-Cache options can be specified at Simpleflow builder level as well running context level.
-Recommend to set id at FlowContextOptions level in order to avoid hashing.
+Cache options can be specified at Simpleflow builder level as well as running-context level.
+Recommend to set ID at FlowContextOptions level in order to avoid hashing.

 ```csharp
 string id = "7bfd56c8ca354307b6cb9e0805a7ae4c";